stevecassidy/ald/python/README.txt

 extract orthographic representation -> phonetic representation pairs, and to convert those pairs to the format required by the MAUS alignment system.

-A brief overview of the typical usage (using make_sampa_lex()):
+A brief overview of the typical usage:
-- Each typesetting file is divided into chunks, each containing up to one word definition.
 - For each chunk containing a definition, the raw typesetting strings containing the headword (orthographic representation) and pronunciation (which is comprised of typesetting directives which instruct the printer